RoDFOPAV49bGd/JJXZbdBayXaTn/README.md

 Instance 1 will be our cronos node

-Instance 2 will be our telemetry node
+Instance 2 will be our telemetry server

 Install ansible and git on both instances
 ```sh